Enter a search term above to see results...

 {#each user in users} <div class="user"> {#if user} <h2>{user.name}</h2> <p>{user.email}</p> {else} <p>No info provided.</p> {/if} </div>{/each}

-Components provides an integrated design system powered by css layers and variables with native encapsulation provided by the Shadow DOM.
+Components utilize an integrated styling system leveraging CSS layers and variables, with style encapsulation provided by the Shadow DOM.

 /* expose theming variables for your component inherited from design system*/:host { --counter-padding: var(--padding); --counter-value-color: var(--primary-text-color);}.counter { padding: var(--counter-padding);